fioprotocol/fio-devhub/_docs/general-functions/get-fee.md

 description: Get transaction fee
 ---

+# Get transaction fee

+There are several methods for tracking fees paid for various transactions.

+## Processesing transactions from FIO History v1 Node

+The [Processing Transactions](https://github.com/fioprotocol/fiosdk_typescript/tree/master/examples/FioTransactionHistory#process-transactions){:target="_blank"} github page presents an example of how to get the fees paid from a FIO History v1 Node:

-# Retrieving Fee from Transaction Digest
+## Retrieving Fee from Transaction Digest

 The actual FIO fees paid for transactions (versus the [max_fee]({{site.baseurl}}/docs/general-functions/transactions#consideration-choosing-the-max_fee)) can be found in the [get_transaction]({{site.baseurl}}/docs/chain/node-history#get-transaction) digest.
 Within the transaction digest there will be multiple traces.